-What is a Phone Lens Bag?
+What is a Phone Camera Lens Bag?

-Why do you Need a Phone Lens Bag?
+Why Do You Need a Phone Lens Bag?

-If you bought a lens kit, or less often a single lens, it probably came with a pouch of some kind to store the lenses in.
+If you bought a lens kit, or less often, a single lens, it probably came with a pouch of some kind to store the lenses in.
 As your collection of phone lenses expands with one-off acquisitions, DIY solutions, and converted camera lenses, you’ll run out of room quickly.

 Please don’t lose your lens caps, though.